07 Jun 2009 21:11

 Any of you that have been following my Journal here (Strength Journal) will know that I recently included the infamous 4 squat workout into my routine.
 This delightful little routine consists of 4 exercises, each with 4 sets (5,4,3, and 2 reps respectively).

-For the 4 squat variants I chose Overhead Squats, Anderson Front Squats, Back Squats (to parallel) and what I've coined the Anderson Half Squat.
-For anyone unfamiliar with an Anderson squat its not much different from a regular squat or so it may appear.
+For the 4 squat variants, I chose Overhead Squats, Anderson Front Squats, Back Squats (to parallel) and what I've coined the Anderson Half Squat.
+For anyone unfamiliar with an Anderson squat it's not much different from a regular squat or so it may appear.
+It is essentially a half back squat.
 The glaring difference is that an Anderson involves a deloaded bar in between eccentric and concentric portions of the movement.
-Basically you finish the eccentric movement, you're setting the bar on some pins, grabbing a breath maybe, and then completing the movement by driving up against the bar.
+Basically, you finish the eccentric movement, you're setting the bar on some pins, grabbing a breath maybe, and then completing the movement by driving up against the bar.

 Sounds easy but its not quite.